Blackjack Switch

 Dealer Hits Dealer hits on soft 17

-Switching Player can switch the top cards of the two hands dealt in the beginning
+Switching Player can switch the top cards of the two hands dealt at the beginning

-Double Down Allowed on any two cards; only single card is drawn after doubling down
+Double Down Allowed on any two cards; only one card is drawn after doubling down

 Double Down After Split Yes